shanmukhkalasamudram/courier-management-system/README.md

 *https://www.apachefriends.org/download.html*

-1. After installation, give required pathy.
+1. After installation, give required path.
 2. Save the entire folder in htdocs of XAMPP FOLDER.
 3. Using localhost, open the html file by giving the path.